Mosuo: Daily life

 Mosuo culture is primarily agrarian, with work based on farming tasks such as raising livestock (yak, water buffalo, sheep, goats, poultry) and growing crops, including grains and potatoes.
 The people are largely self-sufficient in diet, raising enough for their daily needs.
 Meat is an important part of their diet and, since they lack refrigeration, is preserved through salting or smoking.
 The Mosuo are renowned for their preserved pork, which may be kept for 10 years or more.
 They produce a local alcoholic beverage made from grain, called sulima, which is similar to strong wine.
 Sulima is drunk regularly and usually offered to guests and at ceremonies and festivals.

-Local economies tend to be barter-based.
-However, increased interaction with the outside world brings greater use of a cash-based trade system.
-Average incomes are low (US$150–200 per year), causing financial restrictions when cash is needed for activities such as education or travel.
+Local economies tend to be gift or barter-based.
+However, more interaction with the outside world has led people to use cash more often.
+Average incomes are low (US$150–200 per year), causing financial issues when cash is needed for activities such as education or travel.
 Electricity has been introduced in most Mosuo communities, but some villages still lack electric power.

 Mosuo homes consist of four rectangular structures arranged in a square, around a central courtyard.
 The first floor houses livestock, including water buffalo, horses, geese, and poultry.
 The main cooking, eating and visiting areas are also on the first floor.
 The second floor is commonly used for storage and for the bedrooms.

+Tasks are largely distributed based on gender and age (grouped into elders, adults (put into a sisters-brothers dyad) and children), although this is highly flexible and often not followed as the wellbeing of the Awo is centered first and foremost.
+The sisters-brothers dyad takes care of the Awo while the children do simple routine tasks and the elders do weaving or help the children with herding.

 Role of women

 As soon as a Mosuo girl becomes old enough, she learns the tasks that she will perform for the rest of her life.
 Mosuo women do all the housework, including cleaning, tending the fire, cooking, gathering firewood, feeding the livestock, and spinning and weaving.
-In the past, due to isolation, Mosuo women produced all their own household goods.
+In the past, due to isolation, Mosuo women produced much of their own household goods.
 Today, due to increased trade with surrounding villages and cities, it is easier to obtain goods.
 Nevertheless, some Mosuo women, especially those of older generations, know how to use looms to produce cloth goods.